babasaraki/slavevoyagedata/docs/01-tutorial.md

   filter(start_port %in% c("Liverpool", "London", "Bristol"))
 ```

 Now we can run the boxplot again using the filtered dataset.
-We can see that the median number of slaves the embarked on slave ships originating in Liverpool, London and Bristol us over 250 but that there are many cases where this number is much, much higher.
+We can see that the median number of slaves that embarked on each slave ship originating in Liverpool, London and Bristol was over 250 but that there are many cases where this number is much, much higher.

 ```r